 Proposals for the selection, appointment or re-election of directors submitted by the Board of Directors to shareholders at the General Shareholders' Meeting and decisions on appointments adopted by the Board using the powers of co-option vested in it by law are based on a recommendation or report by the Appointments and Remuneration Committee.
-The Appointments and Remuneration Committee shall endeavour to ensure that candidates are selected from among persons recognised for their solvency, competence and experience (Article 20 of the Board Regulations).
+The Appointments and Remuneration Committee. among persons recognised for their solvency, competence and experience (Article 20 of the Board Regulations).
 For re-elections, it will assess the quality of the directors' work and dedication to discharging their duties (Article 21 of the Board Regulations).